kwoodham/sublime/README.md

 | `[topic](./topic-file.md)` | Same, but option for a different title than the file name         |
 | `[topic](./path/index.md)` | Location of anchor file for another namespace                     |

+Notes:

-Note that for the last example, The scripts support  only relative paths within the current wiki structure.
-So if you put a link in to the file system using absolute paths, or even use relative paths pointing to something outside of the wiki hierarchy, my scripts will likely fail.
+1. For the last example, the scripts support only __relative paths within the current wiki structure.__  So if you put a link in to the file system using absolute paths, or even use relative paths pointing to something outside of the wiki hierarchy, my scripts will likely fail.
 Even if they don't you will have a hard time if you move the wiki to another location, or (like me), you keep you wiki synchronize between a few computers using something like SVN or Git.

+2. You can use the last pattern to link to any type of file (not just markdown ".md" files).
+For linking to _any_ file in the wiki (not just ones in the current namespace), use the `SideBarEnhancements` package.
+The package provides a `Copy as Text... --> Relative Path From View"` right-click option on any file in the side-bar.
+Just past this path into the third pattern above and you have a link to the file.
+This will provide a clickable link when the page is converted to HTML (assuming your browser had the necessary viewer plugins or handlers).
+Also, I've developed the `open_in_app` command (discussed under [Other Commands](#other-commands)) to let you open the file directly from Markdown.
+(Note that `SideBarEnhancements` also has an `Open With -->` right-click item for opening file types with external applications from the side-bar.)

-_(You can also link to other headings in the same file or in a different file.
+3. You can also link to other headings in the same file or in a different file.
 This is covered below under [Referencing other namespaces](#referencing-other-namespaces).
 In other words, you don't have to restrict links to the file level, but can link to specific locations within other Markdown files.)_

 <a name="journaling"></a>
 ## Journaling